VisualService/dotnet-zoom-meeting-SDK/README.md

 1. Change the Version node in the file MobileRTC_Droid.csproj to the latest version
 2. Build in release mode
 3. The nuget package will appear in the bin/Release folder

+## History

+This project is originally based on [this repo](https://github.com/stntz/Xamarin.ZoomBinding)